danchoi/soywiki/README.markdown

 ## Expanding a Wiki page

 SoyWiki lets you "expand" a wiki page.
 What this does is expand all the wiki links in the page that appear alone on a line.
-These links are replaced by the content of the wiki page the links point to.
+Each of these links is replaced by the content of the wiki page the link points to.
 This expansion works recursively on all the expanded content.
+Don't worry.
-It won't fall into vicious circles, however, since it will only expand each WikiWord it encounters once.
+It can't fall into an infinite recursive loop because it will only expand each WikiWord it encounters once, leaving all subsequence references to the same WikiWord unexpanded.

 The expanded version of the page appears in a new Vim scratch buffer.
 From there you can write it out to a new text file, pipe it to `lpr` to